kajackdfw/eeu_components/README.md

 ## Fixme / Todos

- 1. Remove the Iron Element dependency from eeu_html_bootstrap.html ( rule #9 violation )
- 2. Design a front page for index.html with links to demo pages.
+ 1. Design a front page for index.html with links to demo pages.
- 3. Create a complete form in each demo page using the appropriate css library.
+ 2. Create a complete form in each demo page using the appropriate css library.

+## Updates
+ 9/1/2015 | Removed the Iron Element dependency from eeu_html_bootstrap.html ( rule #9 violation )